Hybrid Mattress in a Box

 The second layer is 2 inches of Reactiv™ foam.
 Reactiv™ is a responsive poly-foam that adapts to your movements, allowing the bed to snap back into shape quickly.
 The dense nature of Reactiv™ increases the bed’s support without impacting the bed’s breathability.

-Six inches of pocketed coils support the Zoma Hybrid.
+Seven inches of pocketed coils support the Zoma Hybrid.
 We wrap the coils before placing them inside the mattress, allowing each coil to react to your movements independently.
 This design feature prevents motion transfer without compromising on the bed’s signature bounce.

 Underneath the pocketed coils is a 1-inch layer of base foam.
 The base provides a solid surface for the coils to stand upright, limiting sagging.